DessimozLab/pyham/docs/index.rst

 The orthoXML format is a XML based format designed to encode gene trees.
 If you want to know more about orthoXML, we invite you to visit the official website http://orthoxml.org/0.3/orthoxml_doc_v0.3.html

+How pyHam objects are organised ?
+#################################

+In order to use pyHam you need to understand how objects are organised and created.

+**IMPORTANT**\: this section aims to describe how objects are created and linked together, not how to set up a pyHam session.

+There is 3 important types of object in pyHam:
+ - the :obj:`pyham.taxonomy.Taxonomy`: regroups all information and functions related to the inputted reference phylogeny.
+The :attr:`pyham.taxonomy.Taxonomy.tree` attribute contains an ete3.Tree that will allow you to perform tree based manipulation.
+ - The :obj:`pyham.genome.Genome`: Represents the extant (:obj:`pyham.genome.ExtantGenome`) and ancestral genome (:obj:`pyham.genome.AncestralGenome`) with their list of associated genes (The :attr:`pyham.genome.Genome.genes`).
+Each of them are linked to an unique tree node in Taxonomy.tree at their related taxonomic ranges.
+ - The :obj:`pyham.abstractgene.AbstractGene`: Represents the extant genes (:obj:`pyham.abstractgene.Gene`) and ancestral genes (:obj:`pyham.abstractgene.HOG`).
+Each of them are attached to a unique :obj:`pyham.genome.Genome` and are connected to each other through their 'parent' and 'children' attributes.

+pyHam build those objects applying the following 3 step procedure on the inputted orthoXML and reference species tree:

+ 1. Create the :obj:`pyham.taxonomy.Taxonomy` using the input species tree and store the induced ete3.Tree in tree attribute.
+The whole tree is traverse once to build related :obj:`pyham.genome.ExtantGenome` and :obj:`pyham.genome.AncestralGenome` and  attach them to the related tree node.
+During this process :obj:`pyham.genome.AncestralGenome` are name either by using internal node name of the species tree (is the use_internal_name is specified during :obj:`pyham.ham.Ham` initialisation) or either using the concatenation of all descendant extant gene names.

+ 2. The first part the orthoXML provide an unique id and optional external ideas for each extant genes. pyHam will use those information to build the :obj:`pyham.abstractgene.Gene` and add them to their related :obj:`pyham.genome.ExtantGenome`.

+ 3. The second part the orthoXML contains HOGs encoded as nested groups of orthologous groups and paralogous. pyHam uses orthologous groups to build :obj:`pyham.abstractgene.HOG` (representing ancestral genes at a specific level) and infer their related taxonomic range based on the MRCA of all descendant genes. :obj:`pyham.abstractgene.HOG` and :obj:`pyham.abstractgene.Gene` are linked through parent and children attributes.
+Paralogous groups are used to regroups all children of an HOG that have emerged from the same duplication event.

+ Then, pyHam is ready to be used !

 How to use pyham on my dataset ?
 ################################